Orange County Premises Liability Attorney

 Property owners and possessors will be liable for injuries on their properties if they knew about or reasonably should have known about the hazardous condition and did nothing to prevent injury.
 This counts as a breach of duty of care.
 Property owners/possessors owe different duties of care to visitors depending on the visitor’s status:

 - Invitees are people whom the property owner expressly or implicitly invites to a property, such as customers of a business.
 Property owners owe the highest level of care to invitees.
-CA laws obligates property owners with invitee visitors to repair known hazards, search for and repair unknown hazards, and warn of known hazards that the owner has yet to address.
+CA laws obligate property owners to invitee visitors to repair known hazards, search for and repair unknown hazards, and warn of known hazards that the owner has yet to address.
 There’s an implied promise to invitees that the property owner has taken reasonable care to ensure the safety of the property.

 - Licensees are visitors who enter a property for reasons of their own, such as salesmen, technicians, or family and friends.
 Property owners owe a slightly lower standard of care to licensees; they must still repair known hazards and warn of dangers they haven’t fixed, but they don’t have to search for unknown hazards.

-- Property owners don’t owe any duties of care to trespassers or people on a property without invitation or without the right to be there – other than not intentionally causing bodily harm.
+- Property owners don’t owe any duties of care to trespassers or people on a property without invitation or without the right to be there, other than not intentionally causing bodily harm.
 If trespassers are children, however, property owners owe them the same rights as licensees.

 During a premises liability case, the courts will determine your reason for entering the property and your status as a visitor.
 If the courts deem that the property owner failed in one or more of his/her duties according to law, the defendant will be guilty of negligence.
 To prove property owner negligence, you must show that the defendant knew or should have known about the dangerous condition and failed to act.

-To speak with an experienced Orange County premises liability attorney about your case, call Panish | Shea | Ravipudi LLP, at (877) 800-1700 or contact us online.
-We represent clients in Newport Beach, Irvine, San Bernardino, Los Angeles and throughout Southern California.
+To speak with an experienced Orange County premises liability attorney about your case, call Panish | Shea | Ravipudi LLP at (877) 800-1700 or contact us online.
+We represent clients in Newport Beach, Irvine, San Bernardino, Los Angeles, and Southern California.